8 Questions You Should Ask A Potential IB Physics Tutor

 I don't believe that you learn with a textbook and a teacher and a tutor anymore.
 I believe that you learn with YouTube.
 I believe you learn with online revision resources.
 I believe you get help and support from communities like Reddit and Facebook and Discord and so on.

 All those strategies that I talked about earlier, all the questions you should ask a physics tutor, I'm there, I've got it, right?
 That's not me being arrogant.
-I just have been teaching IB physics for nearly 20 years.
+I just have been teaching IB physics for over 20 years.
 I've been doing so very successfully and I have hundreds of students behind me who'll testify to that.
 So I've taken all those questions and I've made it available in a modern way, and I've made it available to you in a modern way.

-• So if you felt you wanted to go with a physics tutor, please do.
+- So if you felt you wanted to go with a physics tutor, please do.

-• If you felt you wanted to go with an online course that will help you with IB physics, please do, as well.
+- If you felt you wanted to go with an online course that will help you with IB physics, please do, as well.

-• If you don't need anything to help you with IB physics, that's brilliant!
+- If you don't need anything to help you with IB physics, that's brilliant!

 I care about your progress.
 I really want lovely people like you to go out into the world and be fantastic physicists, so whatever way works for you, please use it.